Text of A bill to approve and implement the protocol to the trade agreement relating to customs valuation, and for other purposes.

 ...for other purposes.

-This bill was enacted after being signed by the President on December 2, 1980.
 The text of the bill below is as of Dec 2, 1980 (Passed Congress/Enrolled Bill).

 94 STAT.
 2556 PUBLIC LAW 96-490—DEC.
 2, 1980 Public Law 96-490 96th Congress An Act Dec.
 2, 1980 To approve and implement the protocol to the trade agreement relating to customs [H.R.
 7942] valuation, and for other purposes.
 Be it enacted by the Senate and House of Representatives of the Customs United States of America in Congress assembled, valuation.
 Trade SECTION 1.
 APPROVAL OF PROTOCOL TO THE TRADE AGREEMENT agreement RELATING TO CUSTOMS VALUATION. protocol, approval and (a) APPROVAL OF PROTOCOL.—In accordance with the provisions of implementation. sections 102 and 151 of the Trade Act of 1974 (19 U.S.C.
 2112 and 19 u s e 2503 2191), the Congress approves— note.
 (1) the trade agreement entitled "Protocol to the Agreement on Implementation of Article VII of the General Agreement on Tariffs and Trade" (hereinafter in this Act referred to as the "Protocol") submitted to the Congress on August 1, 1980; and (2) the statement of administrative action proposed to imple- ment such trade agreement submitted to the Congress on that date. (b) ACCEPTANCE OF PROTOCOL BY THE PRESIDENT.— (1) I N GENERAL.—Subject to paragraph (2), the President may accept the Protocol for the United States.
 (2) LIMITATION ON ACCEPTANCE OF PROTOCOL.—Paragraph (3) of section 203) of the Trade Agreements Act of 1979 (19 U.S.C.
 2503(b)(3)) (relating to the limitation on acceptance of trade agreements concerning major industrial countries) applies to the Protocol and for such purpose the Protocol shall be treated as a trade agreement that is referred to in such paragraph (3). (c) APPLICATION OF PROTOCOL.—Paragraph (2) of section 2(b) of such Act of 1979 (19 U.S.C.
 2503a>)(2)) (relating to the application of agreements between the United States and other countries) applies to the Protocol and for such purpose the Protocol shall be treated as a trade agreement that is accepted by the President under paragraph (1) of such section 2(b). (d) RELATIONSHIP OF PROTOCOL TO UNITED STATES LAW.—Subsec- tions (a), (b), (c), and (f) of section 3 of such Act of 1979 (19 U.S.C.
 2504 (a), (b), (c), and (f)) (relating to the priority of domestic law in case of conflict, implementing regulations, statutory changes to implement agreement amendments, and disclaimer regarding the creation of any private right of action or remedy) apply to the Protocol and for such purpose the Protocol shall be treated as a trade agreement 19 u s e 2503. approved by the Congress under section 2(a) of such Act of 1979.
 19 u s e 1401a SEC.
 2. CONSEQUENTIAL AMENDMENT TO UNITED STATES LAW RELAT- note.
 ING TO CUSTOMS VALUATION.
 Effective on the latest of— (1) the date on which the amendments made by title II of the 93 Stat.
 194. Trade Agreements Act of 1979 (except the amendments made by 19 u s e 1202. section 223(b)) take effect,